mefengl/what-i-read/README.md

 https://keygen.sh/blog/your-14-day-free-trial-aint-gonna-cut-it , The discussion on whether to offer a free trial or implement a paywall was very inspiring

 https://dev.to/perssondennis/react-anti-patterns-and-best-practices-dos-and-donts-3c2g , A well-structured checklist for writing React functional components

+https://towardsdatascience.com/how-i-won-singapores-gpt-4-prompt-engineering-competition-34c195a93d41 , It's beneficial to observe the expertise of the prompt master

+08

+https://austinhenley.com/blog/intellicode.html , The cool conclusion comes from the design research of AI programming interfaces